Topside Hatteras

 The Buxton Woods Coastal Reserve nature trail is an easy hike on a loop trial.
 The entrance is just beyond the lighthouse parking area, is well marked, and has a parking area for the trail.
 This trail has placards identifying the interesting topographical and botanical features as you walk through this section of the maritime forest.
 In the heat of summer this wooded area feels cooler, seldom has visitors, and is very peaceful.

 There are many plants and trees that exist here at the extreme northern end of their range and over 135 different species of birds have been cataloged here as well.
 Many avian species use these woods as they migrate north and south and there is always something of interest here for the bird watcher.
 Buxton Woods Trail entrance photo by Ann Sommers Open Ponds Trail sign is on Lighthouse RoadA bit further down the road is the entrance to another hiking trail "Open Ponds Trail" which is accessed near the British Cemetery location.
-This trail is part of the NC Mountains-to-Sea trail system and is about 4.5 miles long if you through hike it through to the Frisco Campground, where you can access the other end of the trail (Trail Map or Frisco end).
+This trail is part of the NC Mountains-to-Sea trail system and is about 4.5 miles long if you through hike it through to the Frisco Campground, where you can access the other end of the trail.
 The trail has some great views of the Buxton Woods maritime forest and is flat easy walking or mountain biking with some sandy sections.
 Just one word of warning; we hiked it this spring when tall grass covered the trail and encountered more ticks than I have ever gotten hiking anywhere else - we picked up at least 40 to 50 each...
 Still a nice hike.

 Frisco Futuro: